OpenBB-finance/OpenBB/website/content/_index.md

 ### Fully Customizable

 The MIT Open Source license allows any user to endlessly customize the suite for their specific needs.

 <--->

-### Jupyter Labs Enabled
+### Jupyter Lab Enabled

-Work in developer mode with Jupyter Labs, or share reports and customized tools with .ipynb Notebook files.
+Work in developer mode with Jupyter Lab, or share reports and customized tools with .ipynb Notebook files.
 Run multiple dashboards or terminals in parallel.

 {{< /columns >}}